FAQ: Air Purifier Filters

 Cigarette smoke is made up of a variety of particulates and gases.
 A HEPA filter will remove the smoke particulates however smoke odors are tiny gases and will pass through the HEPA fibers.

 Many people assess the performance of smoke removal based on odor removal and a HEPA filter alone will not accomplish this.
 What is needed is a carbon filter to adsorb the smoke gases.
 The carbon will not remove the smoke particulates so to effectively remove smoke it requires a combination of a HEPA filter and a carbon filter.

 For best results for odors you will want more and higher quality carbon.
-The top end air purifier we offer is the Erik Multi-carbon and this has a deep bed carbon filter that is industrial grade along with two HEPA type air filters for particulate removal.
+The top end air purifier we offer is the mod with a HEPA filter and carbon-activated filter.

 What is the difference between a HEPA air purifier filter and the low cost store filters?